marek-polewski/aws-security-control-ec2serialconsole-disabled/Readme.md

 As SNS supports cross-region delivery, the same topic can be used in all regions.
 Please remember to add "events.amazonaws.com" principal to SNS topic Access Policy.

-Config-based remediation will notice a problem after a specified check period (at least 1h).
+Config will notice a problem after a specified check period (at least 1h).
 The event-based approach will react in around 20 seconds.

 If your accounts are in AWS organizations, you can use scp-ec2-serial-console-deny.yaml to block EnableSerialConsoleAccess actions.
 There are ways to go around SCPs, so monitoring with remediation action is still needed.